hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

-# The-Sematic-Stack
-Is the internet missing a semantic layer?
-I mapped a ‘Semantic Stack’ semantic-stack/
-  README.md
-  examples/
-    healthcare-stack.jsonld
-  LICENSE
 # The Semantic Stack & DFH Layer
 *A proposed external semantic layer and deterministic first-hop for AI and the Semantic Web.*